County of Ferrette

 The dispute over Ferrette continued into the reign of John's son, Philip the Good.
 In 1420, he made an agreement with Catherine whereby he gave her an annual pension of 3,000 francs and promised to help recover the county in return for being named as her heir.
 Philip opened negotiations with Frederick, even threatening war in 1422–23, but made no progress.
 There were hostilities between Catherine's men and the Habsburgs' in those same years, but Frederick even managed to take back Belfort.
 Catherine died childless in 1425, but the Burgundian claim was not immediately or permanently dropped.

-In 1427, a conference was held at Montbéliard whereat Amadeus VIII, Duke of Savoy, mediated the dispute.
+In 1427, a conference was held at Montbéliard (Moempelgard) whereat Amadeus VIII, Duke of Savoy, mediated the dispute.
 A treaty between the Archduke of Austria and the Duke of Burgundy seems to have been signed in mid-1428.
-Nevertheless, Ferrette, because it lay on the common border between the two houses, was as at the centre of the fighting in the brief Austro-Burgundian war of 1431.
+Nevertheless, Ferrette, because it lay on the common border between the two houses, was as at the centre of the fighting in the brief Austro-Burgundian War of 1431.
 During the war, Philip's men successfully captured Belfort in a night attack.
 A truce was signed in October 1431 and a peace treaty in May 1432.
 In 1434, Philip bought up the claim of Catherine's sister, Margaret, to the county of Ferrette.

 On 9 May 1469, by the Treaty of Saint-Omer, Archduke Sigismund of Austria mortgaged the County of Ferrette along with the Landgraviate of Upper Alsace to Duke Charles of Burgundy to secure a loan of 50,000 florins.
 By the terms of the loan, the principal as well as Charles's administrative expenses had to be repaid in a single lump sum, making it unlikely that the Habsburgs would ever discharge it.
 Charles's own power, however, was limited by the fact that many of the rights of the counts had been pawned by the Habsburgs.
 Ferrette itself, for example, was in pawn for 7,000 florins.